HuMingLab/iQTL_ATAC/README.md

     * Numpy v1.19.5
     * Pandas v1.1.5

+### Required input
+- fasta file (indexed by bowtie2)
+- The fastq files should be named CC1xCC2_mousename_R1_*.fastq.gz

+Be sure to add and edit the locations indicated in the main shellscript (atac_phasing.sh)

 ### Running the pipeline
 We recommend to create a Conda environment that contains all the required software above.
 This pipeline can be run simply by: